2017 ICC Champions Trophy: Group B

-Knock-out stage
+Knockout stage

 Semi-finals

 England became the first team to qualify for the semi-finals by virtue of two wins in its first two Group A games, and with other teams of the group either losing a game or ending games without a result.
 Bangladesh qualified for the semi-finals following their win against New Zealand, and Australia failing to beat England in the final match of Group A. From Group B, India and Pakistan qualified for the semi-finals following victories in their final group matches against South Africa and Sri Lanka respectively.

 The ICC confirmed the umpires for the semi-final matches on 13 June 2017 and for the final on 16 June 2017.
 Pakistan beat England by 8 wickets to qualify for the final for the first time while India beat Bangladesh by 9 wickets to make their second consecutive appearance and fourth overall in a final.